yssuzen/KNNPatientAnalysisDataSet/README.md

 Installation
 To run this program, you will need to have Python 3 installed on your computer, along with the following libraries:

-pandas
+  1. pandas
-matplotlib
+  2. matplotlib
-numpy
+  3. numpy
-sklearn
+  4. sklearn

 Usage
 To use this program, follow these steps:

-Download the diabetes.csv dataset and save it in the same directory as the program.
+  1. Download the diabetes.csv dataset and save it in the same directory as the program.
-Run the program using a Python interpreter (e.g., python diabetes_prediction.py).
+  2. Run the program using a Python interpreter.
-The program will output the raw data before and after normalization, and then split the data into training and testing sets.
+  3. The program will output the raw data before and after normalization, and then split the data into training and testing sets.
-The program will then create a KNN model with k=3 and test its accuracy.
+  4. The program will then create a KNN model with k=3 and test its accuracy.
-Finally, the program will test the accuracy of the KNN model for different values of k (from 1 to 10), and predict whether a new patient is likely to have diabetes or not based on the input features.
+  5. Finally, the program will test the accuracy of the KNN model for different values of k (from 1 to 10), and predict whether a new patient is likely to      have diabetes or not based on the input features.